ethandjoseph/openDAW/packages/app/studio/public/manuals/shadertoy.md

 The Shadertoy panel lets you write fragment shaders that respond to audio and MIDI data from your project.
 Audio spectrum and waveform data arrive via `iChannel0`, and MIDI data is available through helper functions.

-To send MIDI to the visualizer, create a MIDI Output and select **Shadertoy** as the destination device.

 ---

+## 1. MIDI Setup

+To send MIDI to the visualizer, add a **MIDI Output** device to any track and select **Shadertoy** as the destination.
+This routes note and controller data to the shader.
+You can use clips, live input, or automation to drive your visuals.

+---

-## 1. Supported Uniforms
+## 2. Supported Uniforms

 | Uniform | Type | Description |
 |---------|------|-------------|